Once Upon A February

 1) Please forgive Gerald for not following the JAMA guidelines for hypothermia treatment. *grins* and now to the warning:

 2) Note that this is fiction and what works in fiction doesn't necessarily work in life.
 I could've stuck to said guidelines but then this wouldn't have been so much fun to write.
 So there are a few things Gerald does wrong (f.e. rubbing at Damien's arms and legs (may further reduce the core temperature and even initiate cardiac arrest when the colder blood flows back to the heart), giving him alcohol (something you really, really shouldn't do when someone is unconscious and may get the fluid into their airway) etc.).
-I was writing strictly from his perspective and there are things he couldn't have known, considering the state of Erna's medicine at this point.
+I was writing strictly his POV and there are things he couldn't have known, considering the state of Erna's medical development at this point.
 He's no Healer and has never had the need for that since he was quite undead for nearly a millennium.
 Again, this is fiction and not a guideline for you to use in case you find a hypothermic person.